 We will require the annual report and accounts and supporting working papers for audit by the agreed date specified in the audit timetable.
-It is assumed that the relevant SRWC staff will have adequate time available to deal with audit queries and will be available up to the expected time of completion of the audit.
+It is assumed that the relevant Board staff will have adequate time available to deal with audit queries and will be available up to the expected time of completion of the audit.
+We will issue a financial statements strategy in advance of our final audit visit which sets out our expectations in terms of audit deliverables.
+This document helps to ensure we can work together effectively to deliver an efficient and effective audit.